mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 angular-bootstrap-scrolling-tabs
 ================================

-Angular directives for making Bootstrap 3 Tabs or AngularUI Bootstrap Tabs scroll horizontally rather than wrap.
+AngularJS directives for making Bootstrap 3 Tabs or AngularUI Bootstrap Tabs scroll horizontally rather than wrap.
 (Note that jQuery is required, not just JQLite.)

 Here's what they look like: